jyothesh1799/DSCI-6010/README.md

 The final result, using Extremely Randomized Decision Forest Classification Algorithm with 256 trees gives an accuracy score of 92%.

-## What's next!

-I intend to expand the study by creating or obtaining, the complete dataset, vowels are missing right now.
-The complete model will then be used to create an application which can read any language in Devanagari script from a book or a handwritten note.

 ## References